An exciting adventure at the top of Europe on Switzerland’s superb mountain railroads

 Days 3-4 - To Salzburg and the Austrian Lakes

 Leaving Munich behind, today we take the train into Austria.
 We arrive in Salzburg, a city with a wealth of musical heritage, known the world over as the birthplace of Mozart, and the setting for Rogers & Hammerstein's 'The Sound of Music'.
 On arrival, we enjoy a guided tour.
-Spread out below the Hohensalzburg Fortress, the churches, squares and alleyways of Salzburg's beautiful Old Town are incredibly well preserved, dominated by fabulous Baroque spires, and are recognized as a UNESCO World Heritage site.
+Spread out below the Hohensalzburg Fortress, the churches, squares, and alleyways of Salzburg's beautiful Old Town are incredibly well preserved, dominated by fabulous Baroque spires, and are recognized as a UNESCO World Heritage site.
 After the tour, you are free to discover more of the city.
-Later we travel by coach to Lake Traunsee, a spectacular lake which resembles a fjord, for three nights in the lakeside village of Traunkirchen, at the Hotel Post.
+Later we head to the Hotel Goldenes Theater, Salzburg for a three night stay.
 Day 4 is at leisure.
+Overnight Salzburg.
 (Day 3 - B, D; Day 4 - B)

 Day 5 - Austrian Lakes and the 'Sound of Music'